 - Discharge or burning during urination

 - An unusual sore or rash

 Don’t use drugs or alcohol.

-People who are drunk or high do not always make careful choices and are more likely to engage in activities that put themselves and others at risk for STDs.
+People who use substancesdo not always make careful choices and are more likely to engage in activities that put themselves and others at risk for STDs.

-See your doctor, visit the Sexual Health Clinic webpages or call the Sexual Health Clinic at (702) 759-0702.
+See your health care provider, visit the Sexual Health Clinic webpages or call the Sexual Health Clinic at (702) 759-0702.